italian dessert recipes

-Cannoli filling recipes are the creamy filling inside the cannoli shells.
+Cannoli filling recipes are the creamy fillings inside the cannoli shells.

-There are two schools of thought as to what cannoli filling recipes are the best.
+There are two schools of thought as to which cannoli filling recipes are the best.
 Some say using ricotta is the best.
 And others say using mascarpone is the best.

 The mascarpone filling recipe is easier.
-And it does have a bit of ricotta too, it's not totally mascarpone.
 But mascarpone is more expensive and sometimes tough to find (especially if you don't live in a city.)
+And really, it's not TOTALLY mascarpone - it does have a bit of ricotta too.

-So, not only is cannoli is one of the most popular Italian Dessert Recipes but the presentation is a big deal.
+Yes, cannoli is one of the most popular Italian Dessert Recipes but just making it isn't the whole cannoli culture.
+Presentation is a big deal.
 In my photos on my Cannoli Recipes you can see I dipped the edges of the cannoli in melted chocolate and dip in nuts, candies, or sprinkles.
+Make sure and spend the extra coin to get your presentation sizzling.
+My cannoli recipes picture is my most pinned on Pinterest.

 If you want to jazz up the filling (the inside) with candied fruits, chocolate chips etc... check out some of the ideas in the substitutions and FAQs listed below.